mellicus/mydigitalgarden/_notes/your-first-note.md

 My three main interests are [[control]], [[panpsychism]] and [[Speculative Optimism]].
 Click on one of them to start browsing through my research.

 ### a reading list
+[This is my Zotero public library](https://www.zotero.org/marcomattei/library), you'll find every paper that you need to read in order to understand my research.

 [Here](https://www.are.na/marco-mattei/neuroscience-ch9lpdbmoiw), you'll find the papers that I have on my reading list; here some comments on the papers I've already red.